 Special needs is a term used in clinical, diagnostic and functional development to describe individuals who require assistance for disabilities that may be cognitive or psychological.
 Individuals with Autism, Down syndrome, dyslexia, blindness, developmental disability or cystic fibrosis for example, may be considered to have special needs.
 But eligibility for a SNT is not just limited to special needs persons.
 A disabled person also qualifies.
 A Disabled person is defined as a person who has a physical or mental impairment that substantially limits one or more life activities.
 It can be cognitive, developmental, intellectual, sensory or a combination of these.

 Please Listen to Me!
-You Need a Special Needs Trust for an Impaired, Disabled or Incapacitated Minor Child, Adult Child, Sibling or Family Member in New Jersey.
+You Need a Special Needs Trust for an Impaired, Disabled or Incapacitated Minor Child, Adult Child or Friend, Sibling or Family Member in New Jersey.

 We Can Help.

 Understanding the Difference Between a Special

 Needs Trust and a Supplemental Needs Trust